rbertolusso/intubate/README.md

 survival analysis,
 ..., you will not have to install *all* the packages for which interfaces are provided if you intend to use only a subset of them.
-You only need to install the subset of packages you intend to use (which are probably already installed).
+You only need to install the subset of packages you intend to use (which are probably already installed in your machine).

 Also, there are cases where some packages are in conflict if loaded simultaneously, leading to a segmentation fault (for example, kernlab functions fail when testing the whole